saltwick/dotfiles/README.md

 Status: Polybar

-Terminal: URxvt-Unicode
+Terminal: Gnome-Terminal

 Editor: Vim

 **[POLYBAR]**

-###### Current Weather Script
+### Weather Script

-Requires Python 3.6+ and pywapi package.
-Install via `pip install pywapi`
+This script uses the Python weather module to display the current temperature and condition at your current location

+### Words Per Minute Script
 Info-hackspeed script is from the polybar community scripts repo

+### Spotify Script
+Another community script

 **[VIM]**

-Use the afterglow color scheme by danilo-augusto.
-Repo found [here](https://github.com/danilo-augusto/vim-afterglow)
+Use the hydrangea color scheme by yuttie.
+Repo [here](https://github.com/yuttie/hydrangea-vim)